Dirigibles over Petrozavodsk

 Later only Soviet dirigibles appeared in Petrozavodsk sky.
 What is remarkable, every dirigible appeared in it has finished it's flight tragically.

 In October 24th 1935 the "Krasnaya Karelia" (Red Karelia) newspaper placed a small note:

 In October 23rd 1935 the dirigible "USSR-53" (model "Chelyuskinets V-7") had flown over Petrozavodsk.

 After making several semicircles and a full turn the airship left for Leningrad.

 This note did not mention that the dirigible USSR-V7bis "Chelyuskinets" that made a test-flight Gatchina-Petrozavodsk-Gatchina in the night of October 24th 1935 wrecked on the back route.
 Because of the extremely strong cross-wind the airship run out of the fuel some several hundreds kilometres from the destination point.
 For several hours the airship was drifting towards Finland.
 The Ship commander decided to go for a crash landing, but in the night the dirigible caught on the power line and burned completely.
 One of the crewmembers died.

 In the February 6th 1938 the biggest Soviet airship USSR-V6 "Osoaviakhim"¹ that was going from Moscow to Murmansk and then to the Greenland Sea made a couple of circles over Petrozavodsk.
 The ship mission was to take off from the drifting ice-floe the Arctic expedition of Papanin.
-At the evening of the same day the airship had blown up near Kandalaksha, crashing on the full speed into the mountain not shown on the map.
+At the evening of the same day the airship had blown up in Kandalakshsky district of KASSR, crashing on the full speed into the mountain not shown on the map.
 13 men of the 19 crew had died.